 While we have owned operations, contract manufacturers, suppliers and sales and distribution in numerous countries around the world, the large majority of our operations and supply chain partners are located in more economically developed countries that our own and independent assessments (such as the U.S. Department of State's Trafficking in Persons report) have found to be at lower risk for human rights violations including slavery and human trafficking.

-Biogen monitors the environmental, social and governance risks of our supply chain, including human trafficking risks, based upon the industry in which we operate and the geographic locations in which we conduct business and/or obtain materials and services.
-We do this through a process of reviewing country risk profiles for corruption and human trafficking risks published by independent 3rd party expert organizations and providing added diligence on specific areas or suppliers as needed based on this assessment.
-We also recently engaged EcoVadis, an international ESG rating platform, to enable us to better understand our supplier’s environmental and social risk and performance aligned with international standards.
-Our risk assessment process indicated very low risk of human rights issues or violations in our supply chain.
-A summary of our due diligence process, key performance indicators, and results of our supply chain risk assessments is reported annually in our 2021 Year in Review
+Biogen monitors the environmental, social and governance (ESG) risks of our supply chain, including human trafficking risks, based upon the industry in which we operate and the geographic locations in which we conduct business and/or obtain materials and services.
+We do this through a process of reviewing country risk profiles for corruption and human trafficking risks published by independent third party expert organizations and providing added diligence on specific areas or suppliers as needed based on this assessment.
+We currently work with EcoVadis, an international ESG rating platform, to enable us to better understand our supplier’s environmental and social risk and performance aligned with international standards.
+We have not identified significant human rights risks in our own operations and we recently performed a human rights risk assessment of our critical tier 1 suppliers, and found no change from the previous determination that the risk of slavery, forced labor and human trafficking continues to be very low.
+We analyze risks to human rights violations in our supply chain each year, and a summary of our due diligence process, key performance indicators, and results of our supply chain risk assessments is reported annually in our 2022 ESG Report.

 In addition to our own due diligence process, Biogen is a member of the Pharmaceutical Supply Chain Initiative (PSCI), an organization made up of leading global pharmaceutical companies that focuses on increasing the capabilities and responsibility of our supply chains.
 The PSCI has developed and shared with industry suppliers our Principles for Responsible Supply Chain Management, which include prohibitions against forced and child labor, along with other expectations regarding responsible labor, governance and environmental practices.
 More details on the PSCI and these Principles can be found at PSCI (pscinitiative.org).